Ann Arbor, MI has a C safety grade (55/100) with a violent crime rate of 303 per 100,000, 14% below the national average.

 FBI UCR Data Snapshot: Ann Arbor, MI

-Ann Arbor, MI — reporting population 118,025 in 2024 — recorded 357 violent crimes and 2,025 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+Ann Arbor, MI, reporting population 118,025 in 2024, recorded 357 violent crimes and 2,025 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 302.5 per 100,000 residents, while the property crime rate reaches 1715.7 per 100,000.
-Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 0 out of 100.
+Combining those two rates against national benchmarks yields a composite safety grade of C (Average), scoring 55 out of 100.

 Within the violent crime count, aggravated assault accounted for 275 incidents, robbery 24, murder 0, and rape 58 in 2024.
-Property crime splits into larceny-theft (1,737), burglary (185), motor vehicle theft (103), and arson (7).
+Property crime splits into larceny-theft (1,737), burglary (185), and motor vehicle theft (103); the FBI UCR Program tracks arson (7) as a separate offense category, so it is not included in the property crime total above.
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Ann Arbor's mix at 72.9% of all Part I offenses.

 Is Ann Arbor, MI Safe?
 Safety Assessment

-Based on 2024 FBI crime data, Ann Arbor, MI receives a safety grade of F (High Risk) with a composite safety score of 0/100.
-Violent crime is 328% above the national average, indicating substantially higher risk than most US cities.
+Based on 2024 FBI crime data, Ann Arbor, MI receives a safety grade of C (Average) with a composite safety score of 55/100.
+The city is safer than the national average, with violent crime 14% below the US benchmark.

 Your statistical chance of being a crime victim in Ann Arbor is approximately 1 in 50 , with a 1 in 331 chance of being a violent crime victim.
 The most common crime type is larceny-theft, accounting for 73% of all reported offenses.